clearbold/flightdeck/README.md

 Refer to `public_html/templates/email/sample.html` for examples.

+### Snippets

+Any tags in the format `{{ snippets.snippet-name }}`, where `snippet-name` matches the non-`.html` portion of a file in the `snippets` folder will be replaced by the contents of the corresponding file.
+Unmatched snippets tags will not be replaced and will be rendered in the live and preview templates.

 ### To Do

 Lots!
 This is just a starting point with functional code.
 It needs organization, error handling, and further work on additional features.